shubhamtibra/MultiTenantPortfolio/SUBDOMAIN_SETUP.md

 ## How Subdomain Access Works

-When someone visits a subdomain (like `mikesplumbing.localhost`), they will see the public portfolio for that domain automatically.
+When someone visits a subdomain (like `mikesplumbing.localhost.com`), they will see the public portfolio for that subdomain automatically.
+Users only need to enter the subdomain part (e.g., "mikesplumbing") and the system handles the rest.

 ## Testing Subdomain Functionality